Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector

 Therefore, correspondingly, higher energy neutrinos have a larger effective rock volume available for interactions, in addition to having a larger DIS cross-section.
 Because of this fact, even though the flux of atmospheric neutrinos fall with energy as approximately $E^{-2.7}$, the number of produced muons falls with energy much slower.
-Thus, as far as the total event statistics is concerned, external upward-going charged muon events are more promising.
-We obtain $630 ~\mu^-$ events, and $307 ~\mu^+$ events with $ E_\mu\geq 3$ GeV.
+Thus, as far as the total event count is concerned, external upward-going charged muon events are more promising.
+We obtain $599 ~\mu^-$ events, and $292 ~\mu^+$ events with $ E_\mu\geq 3$ GeV.
 The energy dependence in $R_{\mu^-/ \mu^+}$ is now milder, with a higher ratio at higher muon energies.
 This is because neutrinos of a range of energies contribute to this class of events with the same muon energy.
-The value of $R_{\mu^-/ \mu^+}$ averaged over all energies is obtained to be $R_{\mu^-/ \mu^+}=2.05 \pm 0.14$, where we have indicated the expected $68\%$ C.L. statistical error~\cite{James:1980my, Helene:1983ph}, which is smaller than in the contained vertex events scenario.
+The value of $R_{\mu^-/ \mu^+}$ averaged over all energies is obtained to be $R_{\mu^-/ \mu^+}=2.05^{+0.15}_{-0.14}$, where we have indicated the expected $68\%$ C.L. statistical error~\cite{James:1980my, Helene:1983ph}, which is smaller than in the contained vertex events scenario.
 If instead of the Honda flux, one adopts the Bartol flux~\cite{Barr:2004br}, we obtain the expected ratio to be $R_{\mu^-/\mu^+}=1.95^{+0.17}_{-0.15}$ at $68\%$ C.L.